 Sermon for The Baptism of Our Lord.

 Weather-related catastrophes have been consistently at the top of the national and world news broadcasts for the last several years.
-I don’t know if this began with the reports on Hurricane Katrina and then just continued with Hurricane Sandy, the rash of forest fires throughout the drought-stricken west, the severe winter storms in the northeast, the devastating tornados in the Midwest, and the torrential floods in Texas and along the major rivers in Illinois and Missouri.
-Fires in California fueled by the Santa Ana winds and hurricanes with flooding in Texas, Florida, and Puerto Rico have been in the headlines this past year.
+I don’t know if this began with the reports on Hurricane Katrina and then just continued with Hurricane Sandy, the rash of forest fires throughout the drought-stricken west, especially in California when fueled by the Santa Ana winds, the severe winter storms in the northeast, the devastating tornados in the Midwest, and torrential floods in Texas and along the major rivers in Illinois and Missouri.
 There have been enough weather-related catastrophes affecting millions of people to justify keeping weather reports at the top of the news broadcasts.

 The elements of water, wind, and fire cause deaths and destruction of property, the upending of lives, and massive disruption of travel.
 This should remind us that even the sacrament of Holy Baptism that deals with the sign of water and the symbols of wind and fire is not as safe as we might assume – although, admittedly, we have to stretch our imaginations to see our parish baptisms of infants being included in the death and resurrection rhetoric about Baptism in Scripture and tradition.
 (Note the depiction of the river also as the grave in the Orthodox icon of the Baptism of Christ above this article.)

 The fact that we have survived the journey to the font in the Christian assembly should be cause for rejoicing and thanksgiving, but not for presuming that we will always come out unscathed in the catastrophes of life in this world, including the devastations of nature and the terrors of history.